Sambhaji Maharaj Biography- Thrilling History

 Aurangzeb actually wanted to mortify both of them.
 After that, Sambhaji Raje took to the court of Aurangzeb.
 There he kept 3 conditions in front of Sambhaji Maharaj to be live:

-1. Hand over all Maratha forts and secrete treasures of Maratha Empire
+1. Hand over all Maratha forts and secret treasures of Maratha Empire

-2. Disclose names of Mughal traitors which was officers in Mughal court
+2. Disclose names of Mughal traitors, which were officers in the Mughal court

 3. Accept Islam religion

-Sambhaji Raje rejected all of those conditions.
-Then, Aurangzeb offered many attractive greedy things to break the pride of Sambhaji Raje but, he refused all times.
+Sambhaji Raje rejected all of these conditions.
+Then, Aurangzeb offered many attractive greedy things to break the pride of Sambhaji Raje, but he refused all times.

-As, Sambhaji Maharaj refusing all conditions.
-Finally, Aurangzeb started torturing him to break his patience and forced to accept the Islam religion.
+As, Sambhaji Maharaj refused all conditions.
+Finally, Aurangzeb started ordered to torture him to break his patience and forced him to accept the Islam religion.

 Repeated Torture

-According to records, his torture was so frightful and was described as below:
+According to some records, his torture was so frightful and was described as below:

-After every torture, Aurangzeb asked him for accepting Islam, but he refused every time.
+After each torture, Aurangzeb asked him to accept Islam, but he refused every time.

-Aurangzeb used to go into the prison in hope he would agree once.
-But, that time never came and torture carried on for several days.
+Aurangzeb used to go into prison in hope he would agree once.
+But that time never came and torture carried on for several days.

-At the end, Mughals threw their pieces of the body at the confluence of Bhima River, Tulapur.
+At the end, Mughals threw pieces of their bodies of both at the confluence of Bhima River, Tulapur.

 In Sambhaji Maharaj history, it was mentioned that some intellectual Vadhu peoples of the nearby village collected body parts.
 They sewed them and gave final rites to the body of Sambhaji Maharaj.